Recalling the 1999 tornado outbreak — Little Rock, Arkansas got hit by dozens

-Between January 21–23, 1999, 127 tornadoes touched down across the Mississippi River Valley.
+Between Jan.
+21–23, 1999, 127 tornadoes touched down across the Mississippi River Valley.
 The outbreak caused extreme damage and killed nine people.
-The best-known tornado is the one that occurred in Little Rock, Arkansas, which killed three people.
+The best-known tornado is the one that occurred in Little Rock, Ark., which killed three people.

 The red dots are tornadoes, the blue dots are damaging winds, and the green dots are large hail.
 Courtesy of NOAA

-The conditions were so favourable for tornadoes because a broad upper-level trough, with its axis positioned across the Central United States, quickly intensified upon interacting with a 280 km/h jet streak from the southern Rockies.
+The conditions were so favourable for tornadoes because a broad upper-level trough, with its axis positioned across the central United States, quickly intensifying upon interacting with a 280 km/h jet streak from the southern Rockies.

 At the surface, there was a low-pressure system near the Texas–Oklahoma border, and early on Jan.
 21, it deepened and accelerated eastward into Arkansas.

 On Jan.
 21, the Storm Prediction Center (SPC) issued high-risk weather warnings across Arkansas, Tennessee, Louisiana, and Mississippi.
 That day, Arkansas experienced the largest tornado outbreak in its history, with a total of 56 twisters.